Akash-dev-lab/Liked-feature/README.md

 - Like button below the post toggles the like state.
 - Responsive and visually appealing UI.

+## Media Queries

+This project includes media queries to ensure a responsive design.
+The layout and styles adapt seamlessly to different screen sizes, providing an optimal user experience on both desktop and mobile devices.

 ## Files

 - `index.html` — Main HTML structure for the post.